Favij: Internet career and milestones

 Ostuni is the first professional YouTuber in Italy, as well as the most followed.
 He lives in Milan.
 In 2021, Vodafone gave him a new gaming-oriented house to promote their Game Now 5G platform.

 Other work

 In 2015, Ostuni made his acting debut in Game Therapy and Mondadori published his first book, an autobiography titled Sotto le cuffie.
 His second book The Cage was released three years later.
 Ostuni has also dubbed characters in Disney films such as Ralph Breaks the Internet (2018) and Onward (2020) and was a judge on the 2019 Just Dance: World Cup.
 He has a line of collectible stickers from Panini Group.

 Internet content

-Ostuni's content mainly consists of Let's Plays, but he also began creating vlogs.
+Ostuni's content mainly consists of Let's Plays, but he also began creating reaction videos and vlogs.
 After becoming a professional YouTuber, he has stopped using profanity in his videos.
+Besides YouTube, Ostuni also has followings on Instagram and Facebook.

+YouTube channels

+During his time on YouTube, Ostuni has created several channels.

+lory60056: His first channel], created in 2007, at the age of 12.
+In this channel he posted his first ever video, where he showed his home aquarium.
+The contents of this channel were mainly gameplays of shooting games, videos where he danced to Tektonik music, and random videos, as he said in a video in 2018.

+TheSharedGaming (now NiKyBoX): created in 2011 with his two friends NiKyBoX (Nicola) and iPuffo (Luca), where they made gameplay of shooting games like Call of Duty, Skyrim and Battlefield 3.